GilbN/lsio-docker-mods/letsencrypt/geoip2-nginx-stats/README.md

 ![](https://i.imgur.com/fYyPIZ2.png)

-The mod will parse the access log for IPs and and convert them into geo metrics for InfluxDB.
+The mod will parse the access log for IPs and and convert them into geo metrics for InfluxDB it will also send log metrics in enabled.

 Add `-e DOCKER_MODS=gilbn/lsio-docker-mods:geoip2-nginx-stats`